as08/ClassicASP.PasswordHashing/README.md

 **NOTE:** The PBKDF2 parameters are contained within the base64 hash string.

 **NOTE:** The "~P" in the PBKDF2 hash indicates that a pepper was applied to the password before hashing.
 This is so the verification function knows to reapply the pepper.
-The "~P" is removed before the verification function call s the COM DLL.
+The "~P" is removed before the verification function calls the COM DLL.